-- Cheshire East Resident First Limited (CERF); 100% owned by Council - ANSA Environmental Services Limited; 80% owned by CERF and 20% by Council. - Transport Service Solutions Limited; 80% owned by CERF and 20% by Council - · Orbitas Bereavement Services Limited; 80% owned by CERF and 20% by Council
+- Cheshire East Resident First Limited (CERF); 100% owned by Council - ANSA Environmental Services Limited, Transport Service Solutions Limited and Orbitas Bereavement Services Limited 80% owned by CERF and 20% by Council.

 Our approach will reflect the size and complexity of the transactions and balances within the subsidiary company that are consolidated into the Council's Group financial statements.
 Based on our planning discussions and review of previous year's accounts, we consider ANSA Environmental Services Limited to be a significant component within the group structure.